ValtisD/CardiacStockTracker/replit.md

 **How It Works**:
 1. **Online First**: When online, data is fetched from server and cached locally in IndexedDB
 2. **Offline Fallback**: When offline, queries read from IndexedDB; mutations are queued
-3. **Automatic Sync**: When connection returns, queued changes sync automatically in order
+3. **Automatic Sync**: When connection returns, pending changes are automatically synced without user intervention
-4. **IndexedDB Refresh**: After sync completes, IndexedDB is refreshed with latest server data to ensure offline mode shows current state
+4. **IndexedDB Refresh**: After sync completes, full data is fetched from server using React Query (with proper auth) and cached to IndexedDB
 5. **Cache Clearing**: All cache methods (cacheProducts, cacheInventory, etc.) clear the IndexedDB store first, then add new items - ensuring empty arrays properly clear old data

 **Files**: